rybafish/rybafish.github.io/customKPIgantt.md

 Pair of values defining the Y range (percentage) for the chart to be drawn, useful in case of several gantt charts.

 ### label
-KPI Name in KPI table.
+KPI Name in KPI table and legend.

 ### description
 Free form KPI description for the KPI table.